VoxFeed/Kepler/README.md

 ```
 ### 6. Require the api from whenever you want to use it.
 ```
-  var keppler = require(`path/to/keppler_api.js`);
+  var kp = require(`path/to/keppler_api.js`);

   /*
     put method:
     Sends a job with a namespace 'query' and a specific configuration for this fake app, the object is completely free for you to define and use within your workers and requesters.
 The object sent as a second parameter will be serialized and stored as string, you will recover it later.
   */
-    keppler.put("query", {cmd: "request", source: "twitter", ids: [1,2,3,4,5]}, function putCallback(data){
+    kp.put("query", {cmd: "req", source: "twitter", ids: [1,2,3]}, function(data){
       console.log("Data after put ", data);
     });

   /*
     pet method:
-    Finds a job with the namespace 'query' and returns a json string in the following format:
+    Finds a job with namespace 'query' and returns a json string in the following format:
-    {status: "success", jobId: "someid", data: {cmd: "request", source: "twitter", ids: [1,2,3,4,5]}};
+    {status: "success", jobId: "someid", data: {cmd: "req", src: "twitter", ids: [1,2,3]}};

     Once a job is found and returned through this method it gets deleted from the database.
   */